 What can you do to cope with holiday blues or loneliness?

-To help yourself cope, try to take advantage of technology to connect with loved ones that you can’t see in person, spend quality time with those who you currently in your bubble and set aside time to care for yourself.
+To help yourself cope, take advantage of technology to connect with loved ones you can’t see in person and set aside time to care for yourself.

 Ultimately, we will all need to adapt to help keep one another healthy — both mentally and physically.